vjain143/wikipoc/xtras/preparation-kit/Star Approach Examples.md

 So, we have designed this integration flow from scratch 4	Unit Testing and fixing the mismatch and gaps

-* Why did only this approach
+* Why did only this approach<br>
 This this approach we can easily able to identify the work and completion based on time box

 * How big was your team
-Agile Team - 9
+  * Agile Team - 9
-2 Frontend Developer to implement the change in frontend – 1 at offshore 3 Integration (Myself) - 2 at offshore
+  * 2 Frontend Developer to implement the change in frontend – 1 at offshore
+  * 3 Integration (Myself) - 2 at offshore
-2 End System
+  * 2 End System
-2 Tester – 1 at offshore
+  * 2 Tester – 1 at offshore

 * What role you were playing
 Integration Lead/Developer